(.)_(.)

 (1)

-discussing the textbook Of Pandas and People which has been proposed as a reference text to be made available as a part of the Dover School District’s biology curriculum for 9th graders.
+Of Pandas and People which has been proposed as a reference text to be made available as a part of the Dover School District’s biology curriculum for 9th graders.

 Q What did you review and comment on, Professor Behe?